Obituaries for the week of July 19, 2017

 Miss Wiggins is survived by her mother and step-father, Tamara (Eddie) Gray-Montgomery of Atmore; her father, Artemus L. Wiggins of Atmore; three brothers, Imani Gray, Artemus Wiggins, Jr. and Dimitiri Wiggins, all of Atmore; one sister, Matkita (Jamoris) Curry of Atmore; her grandparents, Wayne and Sandra Gray and Glenda Wiggins Roberts and Willie Bynum, Jr., all of Atmore; her great-grandmother, Dorothy Brazzell of Atmore and a host of aunts, uncles, cousins, and friends.

-Celebration of Life Services will be held Sunday, July 16, 2017 at 2 p.m. at Grace Fellowship Church, Atmore with Bishop Bernard Bishop, eulogist.
-Interment will follow in Stallworth Cemetery.
+Celebration of Life Services were held Sunday, July 16, 2017 at 2 p.m. at Grace Fellowship Church, Atmore with Bishop Bernard Bishop, eulogist.
+Interment followed in Stallworth Cemetery.

 Turner Funeral Chapel LLC in charge of all arrangements.